OPEN FIRE RULES

 Why have open fires been phased out?

-Open fires are not efficient at heating and cause a lot of pollution.
+Open fires produce a lot of pollution.
 Most open fires are only 20% heating efficient.
 The heat (and smoke) all goes up the chimney.
 By banning the use of open fires an estimated 6 tonnes of fine particulates will be removed from our air.
 This is 12% of our target.

 Do I need to remove my indoor open fire from my house?

 You do not need to remove the indoor open fire; you just can't light a fire in it.
-If you sell your house then you will need to comply with the Point of Sale Rule and have it blocked off and the chimney capped.
-This does not need to change the look of the fire.
+If you sell your house then you must comply with the Point of Sale Rule by removing the fire bricks, sealing and blocking off the cavity and capping the chimney.

 I have a business that has an indoor open fire.
 Is this bylaw only for residential houses?

 No. The bylaw is for all properties in the Rotorua Airshed.
-If your business is in the airshed and has an open fire you will not be able to use it after 1 May 2015.
-Businesses that use an open fire exclusively for the smoking or cooking of food are exempt from the bylaw.
+If your business is in the airshed and has an indoor open fire you will not be able to use it after 1 May 2015.
+If an indoor open fire is located within a building which has been entered onto the Heritage List by Heritage New Zealand then it is exempt from the Bylaw.
+Businesses that use an open fire exclusively for the smoking or cooking of food are exempt from the Bylaw.

 What will happen if I use the indoor open fire?